victorliu-sq/PaperWriting/BambooSMP.md

 # Contention Resolver

-As previously mentioned in Section \ref{subsec:Challenges with Synchronization}, in parallelized GS algorithms, each woman needs to select the best proposal with the minimum numerical value when multiple proposals are made simultaneously.
-However, traditional synchronization methods can be inefficient when updating \texttt{partnerRank} due to the high cost of coarse-grained synchronization and wasted work from \texttt{atomicCAS} failures under high memory contention.
+As previously discussed in Section \ref{subsec:Challenges with Synchronization}, a significant challenge in parallelized Gale-Shapley (GS) algorithms is the requirement for each woman to select the best proposal, which corresponds to the proposal with the minimum rank value, when multiple proposals are made simultaneously.
+Traditional synchronization methods, however, tend to be inefficient when updating the \texttt{partnerRank} due to the high cost of coarse-grained synchronization and the wasted work arising from \texttt{atomicCAS} failures under high memory contention.

-To overcome this problem, we need a fine-grained hardware primitive that handles high memory contention efficiently.
-Modern CPUs still rely on \texttt{atomicCAS} implementations to perform specific arithmetic functions.
-In contrast, modern GPU architectures, such as NVIDIA's CUDA, offer a comprehensive set of atomic functions for arithmetic operations.
-Among these, \texttt{atomicMin} effectively addresses the challenges of synchronization and high contention in parallelized GS algorithms.
+To overcome these inefficiencies, a find-grained hardware primitive capable of efficiently managing high memory contention is necessary.
+Modern CPU architectures continue to rely on \texttt{atomicCAS} implementations for certain arithmetic operations, but this approach often falls short in high contention scenarios.
+In contrast, modern GPU architectures, such as NVIDIA’s CUDA, provide a robust set of atomic functions for arithmetic operations, among which \texttt{atomicMin} stands out as particularly effective for addressing synchronization challenges in parallelized GS algorithms.

-The \texttt{atomicMin} function in CUDA reads the 32-bit or 64-bit word \texttt{old} at the address in global or shared memory, computes the minimum of \texttt{old} and \texttt{val}, stores the result back to memory at the same address—all in one atomic transaction.
-The function then returns \texttt{old} so the caller can determine whether the value has been updated.
-If \texttt{old} is larger, the caller knows the value has been updated to \texttt{val}; otherwise, no update has occurred.
+The \texttt{atomicMin} function in CUDA takes two parameters: an address in global or shared memory and a given value (\texttt{val}).
+It performs an atomic transaction consisting of three operations: first, it reads the current value (\texttt{old}) at the specified address; second, it computes the minimum of \texttt{old} and \texttt{val}; and third, it stores the minimum value back at the same address.
+Finally, this function returns \texttt{old}, enabling the caller to determine whether the memory value has been updated.
+If \texttt{old} is larger than \texttt{val}, the caller can infer that the value has been updated to \texttt{val}; otherwise, no update has occurred.

-The advantage of \texttt{atomicMin} in parallelizing GS is that it does not require an expected value to proceed only if the expected value matches the \texttt{old}.
-This ensures that each thread performs the operation only once, eliminating the need for repeated retries.
+The advantage of \texttt{atomicMin} in parallelizing GS is its ability to proceed without requiring an expected value to match current value.
+This feature ensures that each thread completes its operation in a single attempt, thereby eliminating the need for repeated retries and reducing wasted work.

-To provide a rigorous proof that \texttt{atomicMin} significantly reduces the number of atomic operations compared to using \texttt{atomicCAS}, we provide Lemma \ref{lem:smp_instance_min_times}, which indicates that, in the congested case, for a Stable Marriage Problem (SMP) instance with \(n\) men and \(n\) women, the total number of \texttt{atomicMin} operations is \(O(n^2)\), which is significantly smaller than the \(O(n^3)\) operations required by \texttt{atomicCAS}.
+To rigorously demonstrate the efficiency of \texttt{atomicMin}, we present Lemma \ref{lem:smp_instance_min_times}, which proves that in highly congested scenarios of the Stable Marriage Problem (SMP) with n men and n women, the total number of \texttt{atomicMin} operations is O(n^2).
+This is a marked improvement over the O(n^3) operations required when using \texttt{atomicCAS}, underscoring the superior performance of \texttt{atomicMin} in high contention environments.

-By leveraging the atomic functions provided by modern GPU architectures, we develop a GPU kernel, BambooKernel, which is essentialy a parallel version of the Locality-Aware \texttt{GS} algorithm in Algorithm \ref{Algo:LA-GSAlgo}, to efficiently solve \texttt{SMP} instances associated with high contention.
+By leveraging the advanced atomic functions provided by modern GPU architectures, we have developed a specialized GPU kernel named BambooKernel.
+This kernel represents a parallelized adaptation of the Locality-Aware GS algorithm detailed in Algorithm \ref{Algo:LA-GSAlgo}, specifically designed to efficiently handle SMP instances characterized by high contention.
+BambooKernel inherits much of the logic from the parallel MW algorithm’s GPU kernel.
+However, its key innovations lie in exploiting data locality through the use of \texttt{PRMatrix} and implementing \texttt{atomicMin} to ensure mutual exclusion and prevent race conditions during updates to the shared data structure \texttt{PartnerRank}.
+The use of \texttt{atomicMin} allows for a direct update of the rank of \texttt{PartnerRank[w]} with \texttt{m_rank} without requiring an expected value.

-BambooKernel kernel inherits most of the logic of the GPU kernel of parallel MW algortihm.
+If the update is unsuccessful, indicated by the returned value being not larger than m\_rank, the man m will be rejected and will have to propose to the next woman on his preference list in the next iteration.

-The key differences lie in how it  it exploits locality using \texttt{PRMatrix} and how it ensures m
+Otherwise, there are two scenarios to consider:

-utual exclusion and prevents race conditions by using \texttt{atomicMin} to update the shared data structure \texttt{partnerRank}.
+	1. If p\_rank equals n + 1, indicating that the woman was previously unpaired and no man is rejected, the variable \texttt{done} is set to \texttt{true} to terminate the main loop.

-Specifically, even if the returned value mismatches the previously read one but is still larger than \texttt{val}, \texttt{atomicMin} can proceed to update the minimum value with \texttt{val}, whereas \texttt{atomicCAS} would need to repeat the operation.
+	2. If p\_rank is not equal to n + 1, meaning the woman is currently paired with another partner whom she prefers less, the ID of that partner and the rank of his last proposed woman are retrieved from \texttt{PRNodesW[w, m_rank]}.

-If the update is unsuccessful, as indicated by the returned value being not larger than \(m\_rank\), \(m\) will be rejected and will have to propose to the next woman on his preference list in the next iteration.
+These innovations collectively enhance the efficiency and robustness of the BambooKernel, making it well-suited for handling high contention scenarios.